-INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO WEST LAKES MULTI ACADEMY TRUST AND THE EDUCATION AND SKILLS FUNDING AGENCY
+INDEPENDENT REPORTING ACCOUNTANT'S ASSURANCE REPORT ON REGULARITY TO CHANGING LIVES LEARNING TRUST (FORMERLY WEST LAKES MULTI ACADEMY TRUST) AND THE EDUCATION AND SKILLS FUNDING AGENCY

-In accordance with the terms of our engagement letter dated 7 August 2018 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2020 to 2021, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by West Lakes Multi Academy Trust during the year 1 September 2020 to 31 August 2021 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 7 August 2018 and further to the requirements of the Education and Skills Funding Agency (ESFA) as included in the Academies Accounts Direction 2021 to 2022, we have carried out an engagement to obtain limited assurance about whether the expenditure disbursed and income received by Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust) during the year 1 September 2021 to 31 August 2022 have been applied to the purposes identified by Parliament and the financial transactions conform to the authorities which govern them.

-This report is made solely to West Lakes Multi Academy Trust and ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to West Lakes Multi Academy Trust and ESFA those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than West Lakes Multi Academy Trust and ESFA, for our work, for this report, or for the conclusion we have formed.
+This report is made solely to Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust) and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust) and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust) and ESFA, for our work, for this report, or for the conclusion we have formed.

-Respective responsibilities of West Lakes Multi Academy Trust's accounting officer and the reporting accountant
+Respective responsibilities of Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust)'s accounting officer and the reporting accountant

-The accounting officer is responsible, under the requirements of West Lakes Multi Academy Trust's funding agreement with the Secretary of State for Education dated 17 July 2008 and the Academies Financial Handbook, extant from 1 September 2020, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.
+The accounting officer is responsible, under the requirements of Changing Lives Learning Trust (formerly West Lakes Multi Academy Trust)'s funding agreement with the Secretary of State for Education dated 10 October 2022 and the Academy Trust Handbook, extant from 1 September 2021, for ensuring that expenditure disbursed and income received is applied for the purposes intended by Parliament and the financial transactions conform to the authorities which govern them.

-Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2020 to 2021.
-We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the year 1 September 2020 to 31 August 2021 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.
+Our responsibilities for this engagement are established in the United Kingdom by our profession's ethical guidance and are to obtain limited assurance and report in accordance with our engagement letter and the requirements of the Academies Accounts Direction 2021 to 2022.
+We report to you whether anything has come to our attention in carrying out our work which suggests that in all material respects, expenditure disbursed and income received during the year 1 September 2021 to 31 August 2022 have not been applied to purposes intended by Parliament or that the financial transactions do not conform to the authorities which govern them.